wjd-rai/musings/types/README.md

 In the beginning, types were invented as a way to avoid the paradox that arises in set theory if you take everything---even the collection of all sets---to be a set.
-(If you do that, then there's no way to decide whether the following set X = { S | S ∉ S } contains.
+(If you do that, then there's no way to decide whether the set X = { S | S ∉ S } contains.
 If you think X ∈ X, then you're wrong, since the condition of belonging to X is X ∉ X. If you think X ∉ X, then X ∈ X and your wrong again!)